yashamon/web2/index.md

 [Global Fukaya category I: Quantum Novikov conjecture][5]

-[Global Fukaya category II: Singular connections and other applications][6]
+[Global Fukaya category II:  singular connections, quantum obstruction theory, and other applications][6]

 > > This pairs papers have a slightly different title on arxiv.